 Instrument for Pre-accession Assistance II (IPA)

-The IPA provides assistance to countries directly in line to become members of the European Union (such as the former Yugoslav Republic of Macedonia, Turkey and Croatia) and the Balkan countries (Albania, Serbia, Kosovo*, Bosnia-Herzegovina and Montenegro).
+The IPA provides assistance to countries directly in line to become members of the European Union (such as the Republic of North Macedonia, Turkey and Croatia) and the Balkan countries (Albania, Serbia, Kosovo*, Bosnia-Herzegovina and Montenegro).
 The IPA is managed by DG NEAR under the responsibility of Commissioner Hahn.
 For more information, see DG NEAR.

 European Neighbourhood Instrument (ENI)